 Commissioned 2017 to mark the tenth anniversary of the opening of the Gallery of Modern Art.
 This project has been realised with generous support from the Queensland Government; Paul, Sue and Kate Taylor; the Neilson Foundation and the Queensland Art Gallery | Gallery of Modern Art Foundation Appeal.

-Feature image: Launch of James Turrell’s light installation Night Life 2018, Friday 13 July 2018.
+Featured image: Launch of James Turrell’s light installation Night Life 2018, Friday 13 July 2018.